jkitzes/macroeco/doc/tutorial_macroeco.rst

 A more complex analysis
 =========================

-One of the major benefits of `macroeco` is that you can explore how macroeco logical patterns vary across scale and/or for different subsets of your data.
-For example, what if we wanted to compare how an SAD changed across scale?
+One of the major benefits of `macroeco` is that you can explore how macroecological patterns vary across scale and/or for different subsets of your data.
+For example, what if we wanted to explore how an SAD changed across scale?
 We will again use the ANBO data to illustrate this example.

 Remember that the ANBO census was conducted on a 4m x 4m grid where each cell was 1m x 1m.
 To examine how the SAD changes across scale, we will take the following steps.